nganesh197/website_workshop/README.md

 ```
 To change the email address, change second argument of send_day_pass() on line 142 and line 12 on setup.py to your preferred email.
 By default, it uses the @usc.edu email address.
 Additionally, if you do not have an Apple Watch/don't need solely the QR code, set to_watch to False.

-## Things in process
-* Timeout Error: Currently, if webdriver is unable to open Chrome, the program falls into an infinite loop.
-This problem is being investigated further (debugging to see if the error is capturable in order to force a reboot of webdriver.
-* Browser support: The program can only run on Chrome.
-If demand exists, Firefox and Chromium might be added in the future.